yxlin/ggdmc/README.md

 For Microsoft R users:

-As of 06-01-2020, because Microsoft R uses R version 3.5.3, the user who wishes to deploy ggdmc on Microsoft R may encounter two challenges.
-First is RcppArmadillo on MRAN is behind the one on R CRAN.
-The RcppArmadillo on MRAN has yet to introduce recent Armadillo functions, for instance, randperm in C++.
-This can be resolved by installing RcppArmadillo directly from its source tarball, downloaded from CRAN.
-Secondly, the default installation process on Windows is to look for the package binary matching the R version on a Windows machine.
-This may result in Microsoft R looking for a version of ggdmc matching R 3.5.3, and thereby, it cannot find one.
-This can be resolved similarly by installing from the source tarball.
+As of June 1, 2020, deploying ggdmc on Microsoft R, which uses R version 3.5.3, presents two primary challenges.
+First, the RcppArmadillo package on MRAN lags behind the CRAN version, lacking essential Armadillo functions like `randperm`.
+To address this, users should install RcppArmadillo directly from its source code on CRAN.
+Second, the default Windows installation process seeks package binaries matching the local R version, potentially causing issues with ggdmc compatibility.
+Installing ggdmc from its source tarball circumvents this problem.

 For Mac Users: